 This article will also discuss dealing with visits from Jehovah's Witnesses.

 Some similarities between the groups will also be mentioned, and this paper will begin with them.
+A related sermon is available online: Jehovah's Witnesses: Right and Wrong Teachings?

 In this article, the term Jehovah's Witnesses refers to groups who are also known as the Watchtower Bible and Tract Society (affiliated groups, such as those in Pennsylvania, spell "Watch Tower", with two words).
 Also, the article mainly relies on written positions of the JWs and I realize that various members may have different impressions of some of its teachings.